 (D) no principal activities have been conducted for a period of 24 months in any separate building or outdoor area that contains residual radioactivity such that the building or outdoor area is unsuitable for release in accordance with §289.202(eee) of this title.

 (5) Coincident with the notification required by paragraph (4) of this subsection, the licensee shall maintain in effect all decommissioning financial assurances established by the licensee in accordance with subsection (gg) of this section in conjunction with a license issuance or renewal or as required by this section.
-The amount of the financial assurance shall be increased, or may be decreased, as appropriate, with agency approval, to cover the detailed cost estimate for decommissioning established in accordance with paragraph (10)(E) of this subsection.
+The amount of the financial assurance shall be increased, or may be decreased, as appropriate, with department approval, to cover the detailed cost estimate for decommissioning established in accordance with paragraph (10)(E) of this subsection.

 (A) Any licensee who has not provided financial assurance to cover the detailed cost estimate submitted with the decommissioning plan shall do so in accordance with subsection (gg) of this section.

-(B) Following approval of the decommissioning plan, a licensee may reduce the amount of the financial assurance as decommissioning proceeds and radiological contamination is reduced at the site, with the approval of the agency.
+(B) Following approval of the decommissioning plan, a licensee may reduce the amount of the financial assurance as decommissioning proceeds and radiological contamination is reduced at the site, with the approval of the department .

-(6) The agency may grant a request to delay or postpone initiation of the decommissioning process if the agency determines that such relief is not detrimental to the occupational and public health and safety and is otherwise in the public interest.
+(6) The department may grant a request to delay or postpone initiation of the decommissioning process if the department determines that such relief is not detrimental to the occupational and public health and safety and is otherwise in the public interest.
 The request shall be submitted no later than 30 days before notification in accordance with paragraph (4) of this subsection.
-The schedule for decommissioning set forth in paragraph (4) of this subsection may not commence until the agency has made a determination on the request.
+The schedule for decommissioning set forth in paragraph (4) of this subsection may not commence until the department has made a determination on the request.

-(7) A decommissioning plan shall be submitted if required by license condition or if the procedures and activities necessary to carry out decommissioning of the site or separate building or outdoor area have not been previously approved by the agency and these procedures could increase potential health and safety impacts to workers or to the public, such as in any of the following cases:
+(7) A decommissioning plan shall be submitted if required by license condition or if the procedures and activities necessary to carry out decommissioning of the site or separate building or outdoor area have not been previously approved by the department and these procedures could increase potential health and safety impacts to workers or to the public, such as in any of the following cases:

 (A) procedures would involve techniques not applied routinely during cleanup or maintenance operations;